Sign up for a Microsoft 365 Business Standard subscription

 We display your company name in the admin center.
 This is where you manage Microsoft 365 users, licenses and other features and services.
 We also include it in any internal SharePoint site URLs.

-Decide how you'll sign in to Microsoft 365.
+Decide how you want to sign in to Microsoft 365.
 You can create a new business email account by adding a domain or sign in with your current personal email.

 Choosing the right business subscription